garystafford/creative-analysis-claude-bedrock/README.md

 # Generative AI-powered Creative Analysis

 Simple Streamlit [application](app.py) used for demonstrating Anthropic Claude 3 family of model's multimodal prompting on Amazon Bedrock.
-Oriented toward AdTech, MarTech, Advertising Agencies.
-Describe the analysis task you wish to perform and upload the creative content to be analyzed.
-Analysis powered by Amazon Bedrock and Anthropic Claude 3 foundational AI model.
+Describe the analysis task you wish to perform and optionally upload the content to be analyzed.
+The app currently supports uploading multiple JPG, PNG, GIF, WebP, PDF, CSV, or TXT files.
+The Analysis powered by Amazon Bedrock and Anthropic Claude 3 foundational AI model.
 The Streamlit application calls the [Anthropic Claude Messages API](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-anthropic-claude-messages.html).
 Refer to that link for all inference parameters.

 ![Screenshot](screenshot10.png)